frederic-perez/AmE-dictionary/dictionary.md

 __deconstruct__ _v_
 __decorated__ _A decorated veteran._
 __decrepit__
-__decry__ _v_ :eight: (decried; decrying) Publicly denounce. _They decried human rights abuses._ _Ms.
+__decry__ _v_ :nine: (decried; decrying) Publicly denounce. _They decried human rights abuses._ _Ms.
 Le Pen decried the family subsidies that immigrants receive just as native-born French people do._ _Democrats were decrying what they called a war on women._
 __deductible__ _The deductible, $3,000 a year, makes it impossible to actually go to the doctor._
 __deductibles__ :two::shit: _High deductibles hurt the health care plan._
 __deedee__ _v_